Benin Punitive Expedition

 I have read and pondered on your book: Benin City of Blood many a times and admire the spirit in which you wrote it for an audience 120 years ago.

 In your book you wondered several times about how history would view British intervention in Benin during this critical period of Making of the Modern World.
 Would it be seen as a good thing or a bad thing?
 I can tell you 120 years on, that the jury is still out on that one.
 But the overwhelming evidence is currently leaning towards good.
-Today, thanks to all of your efforts, the world is one giant e-page with the advancement of the internet and the World Wide Web.
+Today, thanks to all the efforts of the past generations, the world is one giant e-page with the advancement of the internet and the World Wide Web.

 Knowing your disposition, you would probably have kept detailed record for future generations on that subject (WWW) too.

-First of all, thanks to you, we have detailed account of what happened during that fateful Benin Expedition.
+First of all, thanks to you and the others including Consul General Moor and the Expedition surgeon Dr Roth, we have detailed account of what happened during that fateful Benin Expedition.
 We have a record of who took part in this and where they came from.
 You did not give an indication of method of payment to the thousands of native locals who provided you with help throughout the expedition.
 I am curious to know.

 I used to wonder about how the British were able to successfully invade a country closed to foreigners and which they had never been inside.
 From your book, I found out that some high ranking Itsekiri chiefs provided you with local mappers who knew Benin City very well and they drew you an accurate plan of the place.
 This helped you locate places of interest which you burnt down.
 These included the Queen Mother’s house.

 Captain Bacon, may I be bold enough to get you to reconsider your position on stating that there was evidence of human sacrifices across the city?
-Put it this way, traitors were executed and using the term human sacrifice for this is not quite accurate and is a misrepresentation of facts (.
+Put it this way, traitors were executed and using the term human sacrifice for this is not quite accurate and is a misrepresentation of facts.
 From your account, thousands of local natives betrayed the people of Benin.
-Most importantly, it was only slaves who had taken the life of another that were ever executed ( (READ C.H, & DALTON O,M, ANTIQUITIES FROM THE CITY OF BENlN AND FROM OTHER PARTS OF WEST AFRICA IN THE BRITISH MUSEUM, 1899, PAGE 6).
+Most importantly, it was only slaves who, it had been proven, had taken the life of another that were ever executed ( (READ C.H, & DALTON O,M, 1899, PAGE 6).
 You will agree that worldwide at the time, the punishment for murder was capital punishment.
 The last capital punishment in Britain took place in 1964 - hung Peter Anthony Allen on August 13 1964 (67 years after the Benin Expedition).
 Remember the saying, ' Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?'.

 According to Benin elders, ‘The white men stayed long, many many years; they came to trade, and if a man comes to trade he must sit down and sell his things softly, softly,—they used to buy ivory, redwood, oil, gum and slaves, but principally ivory—in return they brought guns, powder, rum, salt, cloth and silk.
 Then there was a different white man who used to come, but he only bought slaves.
 When he came, a messenger used to come before him to tell everyone he was coming; then if a man had any slaves to sell, he could send to farm to get them.
-But he only paid a poor price, 1-4 bags.’(READ C.H, & DALTON O,M, ANTIQUITIES FROM THE CITY OF BENlN AND FROM OTHER PARTS OF WEST AFRICA IN THE BRITISH MUSEUM, 1899, PAGE 5).
+But he only paid a poor price, 1-4 bags.’(READ C.H, & DALTON O,M, 1899, PAGE 5).

 This evidence surely shows that the Benin people did not engage in commercial buying and selling of slaves.
 Yes, there was the occasional selling of a handful of domestic slaves but these were not for profit but mainly to oblige their White men friends.
 The farmers needed hands on their farms to grow crops for food and sale and most importantly domestic slaves were part of their households and were cared about.

-Captain Sir, you must have known these facts when you chose to publish misleading information about the Benin people and the Transatlantic Slave Trade.
+Captain Sir, you must have known these facts when you chose to publish misleading information about the Benin people and the Transatlantic Slave Trade [see map of the Niger River below].
 I cannot say that I am impressed with this deliberate misinformation on your part.

-It is also very important to note that there is no record anywhere to date that includes slaves as part of the commodities traded with Europeans by the Kings of Benin.
+It is also very important to note that there is no record anywhere to date that includes slaves as part of the commodities traded with Europeans by the Kings of Benin (Boisragon, 1897, p.
+8).
 The only person to ever make reference to slave trade is Captain Gallwey when he alleged in 1892 that his party 'saw the remains of an old slave barracoon close outside the city.'
-Captain Bacon Sir, surely you would agree that this is nonsense talk as Benin City is not close to any sea port and if as alleged it was sighted outside the city, it would not have been under the jurisdiction of the Benin kings.
-And most importantly, where is the evidence that what they saw was truly a barracoon?
-I would therefore be very grateful Sir, if slave trade does not go down in history as one of the 'curiosities or crimes' of Benin.
+(Boisragon, 1897, p.12) Captain Bacon Sir, surely you would agree that this is nonsense talk as Benin City is not close to any sea port and if as alleged it was sighted outside the city, it would not have been under the jurisdiction of the Benin kings.
+And most importantly, evidence provided by Benin Royal Chiefs to Consul General Moor in November 1897 stated categorically that the whitemen built this themselves in Gwatto.
+Please read here ---> I would therefore be very grateful Sir, if slave trade does not go down in history as one of the 'curiosities or crimes' of Benin.

 During your march on Benin City, you stated that when advancing on a path, the precaution against enemy ambush was by firing volleys (bullets) into the bush on either side at intervals of 1 -2 minutes.
 You also stated that no Benin fighter was sighted on your way up to Benin and that only one dead body did you see all that way.
 However, on your return journey you saw a heap of about twenty- nine dead bodies.